ThSQCA: Threshold-Sweep Qualitative Comparative Analysis in R: Introduction

 Despite the crucial role of thresholds, systematic examination of their impact remains limited.
 Researchers typically report results for a single threshold setting, and robustness checks---when conducted---are often relegated to appendices.
 This practice obscures a critical question: How stable are QCA findings to reasonable threshold variations?
 Previous research has demonstrated that QCA results can be highly sensitive to parameter choices, including calibration thresholds \citep{krogslund2015, thiem2016}.

 This issue is not merely technical.
 In applied research, thresholds often reflect substantive decisions about what constitutes ``high'' or ``low'' values.
 Whether the threshold for ``high customer satisfaction'' is set at 7 or 8 on a satisfaction scale carries different implications.
-TSQCA enables researchers to examine how such decisions affect their conclusions.
+ThS-QCA\footnote{The methodology is termed ThS-QCA (Threshold-Sweep QCA) in the companion methodological paper.
+The R package implementing this framework was previously distributed on CRAN as \texttt{TSQCA} and has been renamed to \texttt{ThSQCA} (v2.0.0) to ensure naming consistency.} enables researchers to examine how such decisions affect their conclusions.